Propulsion-Power-TU-Delft/PyShockflow/README.md

 * Git clone the present folder in your system

-* Go to the root folder and create a new python environment (pyshockflow) through toml file:
+* Go to the root folder and create a new python environment (pyshockflow) through yml file:
 ```bash
 conda env create -f environment.yml
 ```